DeepLearning-virtuoso/Image-Inpainting-using-GAN--locally-and-globally-consistent-/README.md

 ## Steps to run
 1. Make sure that the dependecies are already intalled on your system.
    Once the required libraries are installed open the current folder and and run app.py
+2. Go to the browser and enter url http://localhost:5000
-2. Drag and drop the image on which you want to perform inpainting
+3. Choose the image on which you want to perform inpainting
-3. Click on Save button
+4. Click on Save button

+## Snapshots
+! [landing page] (/images/frontend.jpeg)
+! [main ui] (/images/backend.jpeg)